apache/tvm/docs/dev/virtual_machine.rst

 Stack and State
 ~~~~~~~~~~~~~~~

-The Relay VM maintains a frame stack, which contains information about how to resume the
+The Relay VM maintains a stack frame, which contains information about how to resume the
 previous call.
 Registers are allocated in a continuous space(virtual register file) for each function.

 We keep track of a set of Relay functions we have called, a pointer into its bytecode, an offset into the byte code (known as the program counter).